netwerk-digitaal-erfgoed/registry-demo/README.md

-# Demonstrator van het Register
+# Demonstrator of the Dataset Register.